-STRATEGY 3.4 Promote safe and inclusive online environments
+Promote safe and inclusive online environments and digital security

-INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.4a improvement of Council's digital platforms to ensure a safe and enjoyable online customer experience 3.4.2 3.4.1 Review and update the Future Ready Frankston Corporate Strategy to be a future-ready organisation and ensure Council's digital platforms are innovative, fair, accessible and safe.
-Customer Experience & Transformation Deliver Ongoing 3.4.2 Build understanding of digital inclusion and consider how digital equity can be embedded into customer service channels to prevent digital exclusion and barriers to access and use of Council's services.
+INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.4a improvement of Council's digital platforms to ensure a safe and enjoyable 3.4.1 Review and update the Future Ready Frankston Corporate Strategy to be a future-ready organisation and ensure Council's digital platforms are innovative, fair, accessible and safe.
+Customer Experience & Transformation Deliver Ongoing online customer experience 3.4.2 Explore the development of a framework to build digital equity within the community to prevent digital exclusion and barriers to access to Council's digital platforms that may impact an individual's safety.
 Customer Experience & Transformation and Business & Information Technology Plan, deliver and community build Medium-term 3.4.3 Deliver the Customer Experience Strategy to establish a contact-once culture and a better way of handling complaints.
 Customer Experience & Transformation Deliver Ongoing 3.4.4 Provide high-quality and digitally secure external-facing websites and online engagement platforms.
 Business & Information Technology and Customer Experience & Transformation Deliver Ongoing

-INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.4.5 Deliver accessible and digitally secure online forms for customers.
-Customer Experience & Transformation Deliver Ongoing 3.4b Ensure Council's social media spaces are safe and enjoyable for the community to engage in 3.4.6 Regularly review and update Council's Social Media Protocol to ensure Council is actively encouraging a respectful and inclusive online environment where all people feel safe and confident to engage Community Relations Deliver Medium-term 3.4.7 Regularly reinforce and rearticulate Council's Social Media Terms of Use when appropriate, to reflect the Charter of Human Rights and demonstrate Frankston City Council's zero tolerance for discrimination, vilification or harassment.
-Community Relations Deliver Short-term 3.4.8 Consult with a diverse range of people to provide input into Council's Social Media Terms of Use to ensure all experiences are understood and represented.
-Community Relations Community builder Ongoing 3.4c Promote and support education, awareness raising and activities to improve online safety and digital security within the community 3.4.9 Provide training, resources and activities at Frankston Libraries and community centres for community groups and individuals to build skills and confidence in digital literacy, with a focus on those most at risk of digital exclusion.
-Arts & Culture and Community Strengthening Deliver and community builder Medium-term

-INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.4.10 Share resources and partner in activities to raise awareness of online safety and digital security risks to encourage the community to educate themselves and others about how to stay safe online and avoid scams.
-Arts & Culture, Customer Experience & Transformation and Business & Information Technology Community builder Short-term 3.4.11 Share resources from the eSafety Commissioner for children and young people.
+INITIA INITIATIVES WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.4.5 Deliver accessible and digitally secure online forms for customers.
+Customer Experience & Transformation Deliver Ongoing 3.4b Ensure Council's social media spaces are safe and enjoyable for the community to engage in 3.4.6 Regularly review Council's Social Media Guidelines to ensure Council is actively encouraging respectful and inclusive contributions and enabling people from all backgrounds feel safe and confident to engage.
+Community Relations Deliver Medium-term 3.4c Promote and support education, awareness raising and activities to improve online safety and digital security within the 3.4.7 Provide training, resources and activities at Frankston Libraries and community centres for community groups and individuals to build skills and confidence in digital literacy, with a focus on those most at risk of digital exclusion.
+Arts & Culture and Community Strengthening Deliver and community builder Medium-term 3.4 3.4.8 Share resources and partner in activities to raise awareness of online safety and digital security risks to encourage the community to educate themselves and others about how to stay safe online and avoid scams.
+Arts & Culture, Customer Experience & Transformation and Business & Information Technology Community builder Short-term 3.4.9 Share resources from the eSafety Commissioner for children and young people.
 Family Health Support Services and Community Strengthening Community builder Short-term